Ry0sh1/MyOwnChatRoom/README.md

 # MyOwnChatRoom
-A Project i did to learn Java Sockets, IO and their connected it with my knowledge on Databases.
+A Project i did to learn Java Sockets, IO which I connected with my knowledge on Databases.

 To download the newest Version of the Client go to /client/out/artifcats/Client.jar You need to download both jars and store it in the same Folder otherwise it wont work.